Ede-Enu

-Ede-Enu (also known as Edenu-EdeOballa) is an autonomous community within the Nsukka Local Government Area (LGA) in Enugu State, Nigeria.
+Ede-Enu (also known as Edenu-Ede Oballa) is an autonomous community within the Nsukka Local Government Area (LGA) in Enugu State, Nigeria.

 Edenu is also a community comprising the Ede-Nta political ward of the Federal Republic of Nigeria.

 Ede-Enu comprises four (4) sub-communities: Owerre, Umunagu, Eturu and Ezema.
 Each of these sub-communities is made up of villages.
 The villages are headed by the most eldest man each known as Onyishi in Nsukka culture.

 Eturu for instance comprises the following Villages: Isamelu, Umuezegbara, Umude, Amuzu and Ala Ndim.

 Ede-Enu community being an autonomous community has its own traditional ruler: Igwe HRH R. O. Ugwuja.